MuhtasimTanmoy/notebook/security/certificate.md

 ### Certificate

-- How do you know that you are dealing with the right person or rather the right web site.
-This someone, you have to implicitly trust: you have his/her certificate loaded in your browser (a root Certificate).
+- How do you know that you are dealing with the right person or rather the right website?
+This is someone, you have to implicitly trust: you have his/her certificate loaded in your browser (a root Certificate).

-- A certificate, contains information about the owner of the certificate, like e-mail address, owner's name, certificate usage, duration of validity, resource location or Distinguished Name (DN) which includes the Common Name (CN) (web site address or e-mail address depending of the usage) and the certificate ID of the person who certifies (signs) this information.
+- A certificate, contains information about the owner of the certificate, like e-mail address, owner's name, certificate usage, duration of validity, resource location, or Distinguished Name (DN) which includes the Common Name (CN) (website address or e-mail address depending of the usage) and the certificate ID of the person who certifies (signs) this information.

 - It contains also the public key and finally a hash to ensure that the certificate has not been tampered with.

 - As you made the choice to trust the person who signs this certificate, therefore you also trust this certificate.

 - This is a certificate trust tree or certificate path.
-Usually your browser or application has already loaded the root certificate of well known Certification Authorities (CA) or root CA Certificates.
+Usually, your browser or application has already loaded the root certificate of well-known Certification Authorities (CA) or root CA Certificates.

 - The `CA` maintains a list of all signed certificates as well as a list of revoked certificates.
 A certificate is insecure until it is signed, as only a signed certificate cannot be modified.

-- You can sign a certificate using itself, it is called a self signed certificate.
-All root CA certificates are self signed.
+- You can sign a certificate using itself, it is called a self-signed certificate.
+All root CA certificates are self-signed.

 - PEM - base64 encoded DER(Binary) cert